amarstays/CodeReviewComments/docs/Python.md

 # Python

 Pythonic vs None Pythonic.
-Following are some important items for checklist.
+Following are some important items for the checklist.

 Checklist Item | Category
 -------------- | --------